|Link to Missouri Botanical Garden Plant Finder||Link to Five Springs Farm Plant Information Sheet (pdf)|

 |Osmundastrum cinnamomeum - cinnamon fern: mum pot: $8|

 A large fern that will grow satisfactorily in the shade in garden soil, but will become spectacular in full sun or partial shade with wet feet year-round.
 Can grow six feet tall under those circumstances.
+Will grow with permanently wet feet.

 |Parathelypteris noveboracensis - New York fern: mum pot: $8|